"I got a citation! What do I do?"

 - If you hire an attorney, your attorney may come to Court for you and appear in your place.

-- If you fail to contact the Court, pay the scheduled fine, or enter a plea prior to your court date, then you must appear in person at the Tomball Municipal Court on the date and time listed on your citation.
-If you fail to appear in Court, a new charge may be filed against you for failing to appear.
+- If you neglect your citation and miss your court date, there may be serious consequences.
+A new charge may be filed against you for failing to appear.
 A warrant may be issued for your arrest.
 You may have to pay additional fines and fees.
 Your case may be assigned to a private collection agency.
-You may also be denied renewal of your driver's license.
+You may be denied renewal of your driver's license.
+If you accidently neglected your citation, call us right away to avoid escalating penalties.

-- If you have questions, please call or email the Court Clerk.
-It may take up to 7 days for your citation to be processed and entered into the Clerk's system, so please allow several days after your violation date before contacting the Court.
+- It may take up to 2 business days for your citation to be processed and entered into the Court Clerk's system, so please allow two business days after you receive the citation before contacting the Court.

-- To look up your citation online go to View and pay court citations online .
+- To look up your citation online, go to View and pay court citations online.
+Allow two days for your citation to get entered into the system.

 - You may reschedule your court date one time for any reason.

-- Requests for continuance must be made in person, or by attorney, on or before the scheduled court date.
-You must fill out and sign a "reset form" at the Court Clerk’s office.
+- Requests for continuance must be made on or before the scheduled court date.
+You must fill out and sign a "reset form" and return it to the Court Clerk.

-- If you wish to reschedule your court date more than once for any reason, you must file a written "Motion for Continuance" at the Court Clerk's office on or before the scheduled court date.
+- If you wish to reschedule your court date more than once for any reason, you must file a written "Motion for Continuance" showing good cause at the Court Clerk's office on or before the scheduled court date.
 Depending on your circumstances, the Judge may or may not allow additional continuances.

 - Trial date Motions for Continuance must be filed with the Court Clerk at least ten days prior to the scheduled trial date.